alvarogarcia7/blog_source/source/_posts/draft_writing-examples-when-doing-tdd.md

 ````

 tip: write one example per line, without priority (1, 2, 3) at the left.
 Then reorder them with your IDE's ability to move lines.
 In IntelliJ Idea, this is (Windows) alt+shift+{up, down}, (Mac) command+shift+{up, down}

+tip: mark the done ones with a simple token at the left, such as a "\t" (TAB) or "DONE"